15 Spectacular Native Annuals You Must Direct-Sow Before April for Massive Summer Blooms

 1. California Bluebell (Phacelia campanularia)

-• Bloom Time: Early spring to early summer
+• Flowering season: early spring to early summer.

 2. Rocky Mountain Bee Plant (Cleome serrulata)